-Annotation Guide See the rubric on page 3.
+Annotation Guide See the rubric on page 3 .
 Please mark your book for any of the following: Setting Where in the world is the passage set?
 What do we learn about the place?
 Is it a just or fair world?
 Why or why not?
 Does the world reflect the character(s)?
 Ideas?
 How is the world described to us?
 (What words are used?)
 Character Is the main character narrating the story?
 If not, how are they presented to us?
 If so, how do they present themselves to us?
 How does the main character feel?
 How does the main character interact with others?
 What are the general demographics about the main character?
 Plot How is the passage important to the story?
 What are the major events in the passage?
 Are there any turning points in the passage?
 Style Is the passage told in first, second, or third person?
 Is the passage written in past or present tense?
 What literary devices has the author used?
 Why are they used?
 What impact do literary devices have on the reading experience?
 Are any symbols present in the passage?
 Is there any interesting use of language (diction) in the passage?
 Theme What are the main ideas in the passage?
 How are those ideas presented to us?
 How are those ideas reflected in character, setting, and style?
 What does the author or narrator want us to think about those ideas?
-Sample Annotation Setting-clock/seasonal time Shelley decides to set the Shelley decides to set the time of the creation in the time of the right during middle of the night during November - this may November - this may represent death and serve to represent death and serve to represent death and serve to violence in the lives of Victor violence in the lives of Victor and his creation.
+Sample Annotation (Don't forget to put the page number on the post-it note.)
+Setting-clock/seasonal time Shelley decides to set the time of the creation in the middle of the night during November - this may represent death and serve to foreshadow the coming violence in the lives of Victor and his creation.